GRA Certification

 What is GRA Certification?

-Please note that a GRA certificate can only be provided for jewellery pieces with moissanite gemstones of 0.25 carats and above.
-Moissanite gemstones smaller than 0.25 carats are often referred to as 'milee' gemstones are cannot be certified by GRA but are 100% certified by Oralis.
+Please note that a GRA certificate can only be provided for jewellery pieces with moissanite diamonds of 0.25 carats and above.
+Moissanite diamonds smaller than 0.25 carats are often referred to as 'melee' gemstones are cannot be certified by GRA but are 100% certified by Oralis.

-Natural moissanite is incredibly rare, so almost all moissanite available today is laboratory-created.
-After many years of trial and error, the particles Moissan discovered were successfully synthesized to produce what is now one of the world’s most scintillating gemstones.
+Natural moissanite diamonds are incredibly rare, so almost all moissanite diamonds available today are laboratory-created/grown.
+After many years of trial and error, the particles Moissan discovered were successfully synthesized to produce what is now one of the world’s most scintillating gemstone - the moissanite diamond.

-Moissanite is engineered to appear very similar to diamonds but is compositionally are a bit different.
-The durability, brilliance, and fire of the two gems are quite distinct but are both very good thermal conductors.
+Moissanite diamonds are engineered to appear very similar to natural diamonds but are compositionally are a bit different.
+The durability, brilliance, and fire of the two gems are quite distinct in nature, but are both very good thermal conductors.

 Comparison to Natural Diamonds